pts/pyrsakeytool/README.txt

 tested with 2.4, 2.7, 3.0 and 3.8. rsakeytool.py uses only a few standard
 Python modules, it doesn't need any extensions (e.g. pyasn1 or PyCrypto).

-FYI PEM is the key file format of web servers (for https://) and OpenSSH.
+FYI PEM is the private key file format used by web servers (for https://) and OpenSSH (~/.ssh/id_rsa).
 PEM is an ASCII (with base64) format.
 DER is the eqivalent binary format.
 Both of these formats serialize values using ASN.1.

 Example usage for dumping hex integer values to stdout: